Lepuff/TEDS22_Project/README.md

 ## Model

-In this project, a compressed TensorFlow Lite (TFLite) version of MobileNetV1 in Android Studio to develop a mobile application was used.
+In this project, a compressed TensorFlow Lite (TFLite) version of MobileNetV1 was used in Android Studio to develop a mobile application.
 The efficient architecture and low computational requirements of MobileNetV1 allowed for the creation of a fast and responsive app.
 The goal of the project was to create a user-friendly app that could perform object detection tasks on a mobile device in real-time, utilizing the power of TFLite and MobileNetV1 to deliver high-quality results.

 The model was trained on the Coco-SDD dataset.
 The dataset contains images of objects that are normally encountered in everyday life covering  11 superclasses and 91 distinct categories.
 The images are scenes or situations that contain these objects.
 The dataset contains 328,000 images with a total of 2.5 million labeled instances.

 ## Development
 Devlopment was done using Android studio 2021.3.1 Patch 1, using the following plugins and implementations: